Mazandaran province: Sports

+With 7 gold, 4 silver and 4 bronze medals, Mazandaran has won 19% of Iran's medals in the Olympics, which is the largest share among Iran's medals in the Olympics.

-For the past several years Mazandaran has generated a consistent stream of wrestlers.
+For the past several years Mazandaran has generated a consistent stream of Wrestling.
 Football and volleyball are two other popular sports that have a lot of players in the Premier League and the national team.
 Weightlifting, Taekwondo, table tennis, boxing, kickboxing, kung fu, karate, rally car are other successful sports in the province.
 Kalleh Mazandaran VC, Shamoushak Noshahr F.C. and F.C.
 Nassaji Mazandaran are three famous teams in the province.
 Kalleh have twice won the Iranian Volleyball Super League Championship and once the AVC Championship.